ckyrkou/Steering-Angle-Generation-for-Camera-Based-ADAS-Systems/README.md

 - Check if left pedal or right are captured for throttle
 - You can adjust the time between frames in the code.
 - The captured angles are normalized between []
+- You can select the target directory in the python files.

 **Files**

 - joystick.py: Use to check if your steering wheel gamepad works correctly
 - generate_steering_angles.py: Reads the images and the steering controller and records the steering angles
-- drive.py: Used to playback what has been recorded
+- drive.py: Used to playback what has been recorded.

 **Output**

-- throttle_commands_images.txt: Throttle command for each image
+- throttle_commands_<dir>.txt: Throttle command for each image in directory <dir>
-- steering_commands_images.txt: Steering command for each image
+- steering_commands_<dir>.txt: Steering command for each image in directory <dir>